espoirMur/espoir.github.io-old/_posts/2018-07-13-New-mac-dev-setup.md

  once your terminal is now customized and fully functional we can continue istalling other tools

+ - For customization i prefer using dracula theme for both vscode and iterm, it like a universal theme

  third step is to install package manager home brew:
  About homebrew: